gonzochic/inox/README.md

 $ node server.js
 ```

+### Configuration

+We are using the dotenv module to set the environment.
+Simply create a `.env` file containing following variables:
+* SECRET : Secret for the password encryption (default: enteryoursecrethere)
+* DB_URL : Url to the MongoDB instance (default: mongodb://localhost:27017/inox)
+* PORT : Port of the backend server (default: 8080)

 ### Generate test-data

 When you are developing the project it might be useful the create some dummy test-data.
 We supplied you with a test-data generator: